wp-plugins/synoptic-web-designer-best-design-tool/readme.txt

 == Installation ==

-All you have to do is to go in Wordpress admin area -> Plugins section and upload **wdhsvwe.zip** in the "Add new" section.
+All you have to do is to go in Wordpress admin area -> Plugins section and upload **synoptic-web-designer-best-design-tool.zip** in the "Add new" section.

 == Upgrade Notice ==
 To upgrade our plugin you must go in Wordpress Admin area - > Dashboard -> Updates -> Check Synoptic Visual Form Builder ( in Plugins section ) and click on the Update Plugins